-Since foreign nationals/companies cannot own land under Azerbaijani law, they cannot be lessors of land.
+Since foreign nationals/companies may not own land under Azerbaijani law, they also may not be lessors of land.
 The Azerbaijani State, municipalities and Azerbaijani persons (physical persons and legal entities-including legal entities with foreign participation) can act as lessors as well as lessees of land.